-- Publish technical quality assessment criteria and assessment processes – core criteria harmonised across Europe with National adaptations – View draft European criteria here
+- Publish technical quality assessment criteria and assessment processes – core criteria harmonised across Europe with National adaptations – view European criteria here

-In order to achieve these objectives the project will:
+In order to achieve these objectives the project has:

-- Engage key stakeholders via national discussion platforms, training seminars and extensive market research surveys
+- Engaged key stakeholders via national discussion platforms, training seminars and extensive market research surveys

-- Test quality criteria and assessment processes in pilot projects
+- Tested quality criteria and assessment processes in pilot projects

-- Deliver focussed training seminars to increase knowledge and skills
+- Delivered focussed training seminars to increase knowledge and skills

-- Publish guidelines on minimum financial information, in order to expedite investment decisions
+- Published guidelines on minimum financial information, in order to expedite investment decisions

-- Publish a procurement handbook to ensure uptake of quality criteria in projects from the outset
+- Published a procurement handbook to ensure uptake of quality criteria in projects from the outset